amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 Tedious and frustrating though it maybe, recalibrating the slide rule was the easy bit.
 Reading the scales with adequate precision, however, was not as easy, especially for those of us with poor eyesights.

 ***cleaning***—I can say nothing about vintage, Thacher-style cylindrical rules, since I have never even seen one in person.
-But straight rules, circular rules, and King-style cylindrical rules should be cleaned by gently wiping down with moistened paper towel, then wipe off the moisture, immediately.
+But straight rules, circular rules, and Otis King-style cylindrical rules should be cleaned by gently wiping down with moistened paper towel, then wipe off the moisture, immediately.
 Although plastic and aluminium rules can be washed like dishes, wood and bamboo rules should not, lest they absorb too much moisture.
+Note that the black handle (the cursor) on the Otis King is actually black-painted brass cylinder.
+Aggressive rubbing will scrub off the black paint.

 Sometimes, the slide can get a bit sticky.
-This is caused by the grime—due to dust and skin oil—that collect in the contacts between the slide and the frame.
+This is caused by the grime—a mixture of dust and skin oil—that collect in the contact areas between the slide and the frame.
 This grime can be scraped off with a moist paper towel.
 Do not apply lemon oil, grease, powder, graphite, or any other foreign material to the slide-frame contact areas.

-Dust tends to gather under the cursor glass.
+Dust also tends to gather under the cursor glass.
 The easiest way to remove the dust is to use a compressed air canister to blow out the dust.
 To remove stubborn stains under the glass, however, the cursor may need to be disassembled and cleaned.

 If you are reading this article, odds are that you have never used or owned a slide rule.
 It is my hope that you would acquire one, say from [eBay](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2380057.m570.l2632&_nkw=slide+rules&_sacat=412), and learn to use it.
 Your first slide rule should not be a rare collector's item; it should be something like the [K&E 4081-3 Log Log Duplex Decitrig](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2047675.m570.l1313&_nkw=K%26E+4081-3+Log+Log+Duplex+Decitrig&_sacat=0) or the [Post 1460 Versalog](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2334524.m570.l1313&_nkw=Post+1460+Versalog&_sacat=0&LH_TitleDesc=0&_odkw=K%26E+4081-3+Log+Log+Duplex+Decitrig&_osacat=0)—a good, but cheap, workhorse.
 If you do end up buying one, your slide rule will most likely be grimy and discoloured, for having been kept in a dusty storage bin for decades.
-Do not despair; most old slide rules can be renewed, to some extent.
-The thick grime can be removed by gently—I mean gently—rubbing with the soft, foamy side of a moistened [kitchen sponge](https://www.amazon.com/dp/B007C5IH4C?tag=aboutcom02thespruce-20&linkCode=ogi&th=1&psc=1&ascsubtag=4164819%7Cnca170cbe1d384af0a2b09e62c4e4b9b020%7CB007C5IH4C) loaded with a spot of dish soap.
+Do not despair; most old slide rules can be renewed to an extent.
+The grime and discolouration can be removed by gently—I mean gently—rubbing with the soft, foamy side of a moistened [kitchen sponge](https://www.amazon.com/dp/B007C5IH4C?tag=aboutcom02thespruce-20&linkCode=ogi&th=1&psc=1&ascsubtag=4164819%7Cnca170cbe1d384af0a2b09e62c4e4b9b020%7CB007C5IH4C) loaded with a spot of dish soap.
 If you do decide to attack a stain with the rough side of the sponge, use care and judgement, or you will scrub off the scale markings.
 And if yours is a wood slide rule, minimise the use of water as much as practicable.
 Dry off the slide rule after cleaning.
 I strongly suggest that you clean in stages, little by little.

 # COLLECTION